alitari/kubexp/README.md

 ### get executable

-Go to [releases page](https://github.com/alitari/kubeexplorer/releases) and download the binary for your platform:
+Go to [releases page](https://github.com/alitari/kubexp/releases) and download the binary for your platform:

 - windows:

 ### command line options

-Call `kubeexplorer -help`
+Call `kubexp -help`

 ## build from source